-4. The Message Pipeline: Inputs → Rulesets → Actions¶
+4. The Log Pipeline: Inputs → Rulesets → Actions¶

-Understand rsyslog’s core architecture: messages enter through inputs, are processed by rulesets, and end up in one or more actions (outputs).
+Understand rsyslog’s core architecture: logs enter through inputs, are processed by rulesets, and end up in one or more actions (outputs).
+This flow is called the log pipeline — historically known as the message pipeline.

 4.1.
 Goal¶

-Build a correct mental model of rsyslog’s architecture using the message pipeline.
-This will help you predict where to add filters, which actions will run, and why your snippets behave as they do.
+Build a correct mental model of rsyslog’s architecture using the log pipeline.
+This helps you predict where to add filters, which actions will run, and why your snippets behave as they do.

 4.2.
 The three core components¶